pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.9.11 - January 19th, 2023 =

+* Security: Fix nonce verification check when deleting a pod.
+Thanks to Rafshanzani Suhada for responsibly disclosing this through Patchstack (@0xshdax, @sc0ttkclark)
+* Compatibility: Improved compatibility with PHP 8.1+ (@sc0ttkclark)
+* Tweak: Removed some of the jQuery dependency for Pods DFV, the only part that remains is `jquery-ui-sortable` for File fields (to be further refactored into React at a later point). (@sc0ttkclark)
+* Fixed: Updated the tribe-common library which had an older version of JWT included. (@sc0ttkclark)
+* Fixed: Remove debug output on the Tools page when no actions needed to run. (@sc0ttkclark)

 = 2.9.10.2 - December 14th, 2022 =